ville87/offsec/Main/README.md

    https://github.com/sensepost/UserEnum
 - Return all GPOs that modify local group memberships through Restricted Groups or Group Policy Preferences.
 (Using PowerUp)
   `Get-DomainGPOLocalGroup`
+- Enumerate the machines where a specific domain user/group is a member of a specific local group.
+(Using PowerUp) `powershell Get-DomainGPOUserLocalGroupMapping -LocalGroup Administrators`

 ### Network
 - run wireshark, save dump --> `./Pcredz -f dump.pcap`